 Then I throw in some fresh green onions, and if this were over rice, I would usually sprinkle some chili pepper flakes (Korean gochu garu) into the mix for color and a bit of a kick.

+(6) Toss the pasta with fresh butter — grass-fed butter is even better.
 In the meantime, I had cooked the pasta and drained it thoroughly.
 Putting it back into the hot pot I boiled it in (to retain heat), I threw in about a 1/3 of a stick of butter.
 I knew, having heard that there was bacon in this dish the way Mr. K had tried it, that there was some oil source used.
 I considered olive oil, but in my head, the taste of olive oil and natto would basically cancel each other out so I opted for good ol’ butter.
 I mixed it in and made sure it was completely melted.
 Knowing I had salted the meat and the natto, too, I used only a little bit of salt for the pasta.
+This step also keeps the noodles from sticking together AND cools down the noodles.

 Then, you just mix it up and end up with this: